 - Provide pathways to good quality public health-related careers by providing exposure through onsite experience, training, and more, with a focus on recruiting AmeriCorps members who reflect the communities in which they will serve.

 This effort is now Public Health AmeriCorps, and as a grantee, the AHA is launching our own AmeriCorps program.
-HeartCorps is a new service opportunity for those interested in driving health equity in rural America with the AHA.
-We are seeking service members who are interested in supporting this work as full-time AmeriCorps members for the 2022-2023 service year.
-We are currently recruiting for summer placements.
-Those ages 21+ are encouraged to apply today!
+HeartCorps is a service opportunity for those interested in driving health equity in rural America with the AHA.
+We are seeking service members who are interested in supporting this work as full-time AmeriCorps members for the 2023-2024 service year.
+We are currently recruiting for our second-year placements.
+Those ages 18+ are encouraged to apply today!

 Apply to be a HeartCorps Service Member today!
 HeartCorps members will receive: